NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 - Don't waste printer paper.
 If you have a lot of data to examine, it is better left on the computer and viewed on the screen.
 Don’t print out papers to look at if you only plan to give them a brief glance do this on screen instead.
-- Do not view any offensive material.
+- **Do not view any offensive material**.
 Porn does not belong in the workspace.

 ## Backups